 - In

-code_objectmode, out-of-scope code objects are filtered out before the agent runs — the agent never sees them.
+code_object mode, out-of-scope code objects are filtered out before the agent runs — the agent never sees them.

 | Mode | What happens | When to use | Cost |